GlenDC/glendc.com/_includes/resume-experience.md

 ## Junior Programmer at [Fishing Cactus](http://www.fishingcactus.com), Belgium

 Developing serious games for medical and educaional purposes.
 Several games were done in Unity and C#, others were crossfading with self-developed C++ libraries and another was done completly with the in-house engine of the Company.
+Development of Angry Birds Transformers on iOS and Android.

 #### January 2014 - July 2014